seamicole/python-django-rest-demo/README.md

 **Note** that results with null values appear at the end of ascending lists by default, which means they appear at the beginning of the above results list.
 Refer to the [Filtering](#filtering) section for an example of how to omit them altogether.

+You may also combine multiple fields into a single sort operation with an ampersand.

+The following request will sort all available countries by United Nations member status and then by name:

+- <a href="https://drf-demo-backend-production.herokuapp.com/api/countries/?sort[]=-is_un_member&sort[]=name">api / countries / ? sort[] = -is_un_member & sort[] = name</a>

 ### Filtering

 Each endpoint in this project supports filtering results by one or more field values.

-Once again, dot notation can be used to apply a filter operation accross database relations.
+Once again, dot notation can be used to apply a filter operation accross database relations, and ampersands may be used to combine multiple filter operations into a single request.

 #### Exact